-Why This Has Changed:
+Why Has This Changed?

 -

-91% of resumes are submitted digitally (source: Zety)
+91% of resumes are submitted online (Zety)

 -